cherryhill/readatyourlibrary/README.md

-# CUSTOM LIBRARYSITE
+# Play At Your Library
 --------------------

-This directory contains the custom files for this LibrarySite instance.
+This directory contains the custom files for this Play at your Library.
+The structure will follow a lullabot boilerplate approach so the codebase is in docroot.
 All site-specific fonts, libraries, modules, and themes should be placed in their respective directories.

-This is also where the `settings.php` file and the `files` directory for this LibrarySite instance are located.